 During the next few years, my ARC training progressed.
 I went on many disaster assignments, often squeezed into a hot Red Cross twelve-passenger van with others going out to the desert, mountains, or where other situations that had overwhelmed local communities.
 I went to the tragic Oakland Hills Firestorms in 1991 where I instructed volunteer members of the community—in impromptu classes that were set-up, on how to help the ARC which needed administrative field assistance.
 In Oakland, I also served as a Public Information Officer (PIO), speaking to local AM radio stations live on the air and local TV reporters.
 Later, I responded to the Southern California Mudslides and Big Bear Earthquakes, both major disasters for Southern California which occurred in 1992.

 In 1993 I relocated to Central Florida.
 I was working as an EMT in a local hospital emergency room, but also volunteered at the Orlando Chapter of the ARC.
 I assisted in their EOC on several occasions.
 Including during an operation when the state was hit by the “Super Storm of the Century,” a Presidentially declared disaster.
-These were the days before the Internet as we know it, and I established a weather command station in EOC utilizing a portable computer (8088 ‘Luggable’ – not a laptop—they weren’t invented yet) and a dial-up modem.
+These were the days before the Internet as we know it, and I established a "weather command" station in EOC utilizing an old portable computer (286 ‘Luggable’ with DOS – not a laptop—they were not common yet) and a dial-up modem.
 I connected to the Internet protocol ‘Gopher’ which allowed me to obtain real-time weather and forecast data from the text-only hyper-linked system that existed prior to the introduction of the world wide web.
-I printed off important data, creating a 3-hour weather SITREP in Word Perfect on the Daisy-Wheel printer, then hung printouts on the wall, to the praise of the Red Cross EOC staff who looked at this as “the future.”
+I printed off important data, creating a 3-hour weather SITREP in Word Perfect on the Chapter's Daisy-Wheel printer, then hung printouts on the wall of the EOC.
+The ARC staff looked at this with surprise.
 I always seemed to serve as a handy unofficial logistician in the EOC.

 In total I donated eight years to the American Red Cross 1987-1995, serving in various capacities including volunteer first aid instructor, Disaster Action Team member, assistant to a Shelter Manager, and PIO.
 I also washed Red Cross vans, got filthy helping to unpack and repack storage facilities filled with supplies, helped tie down antennas and set up radio equipment.
 We had BBQs, holiday parties, and I met friends, including my best friend that I had met during the Loma Prieta earthquake—who I am still very close friends with to this day.
 It’s often not spoken of, but what you receive from volunteering with the Red Cross (or any other organization that strives to do good), is a great sense of camaraderie, esprit de corps, and fellowship.